ipfabric/docs/docs/Getting_Started/Overview/faq.md

 **Q:** What is needed for IP Fabric deployment?

-A: IP Fabric currently operates **as a standalone virtual server** available for VMware 5.0 and later or Hyper-V hypervisors.
-(Other hypervisors may be available in the future.)
-It can be easily deployed with the OVA image provided by IP Fabric.
+A: IP Fabric must be deployed to a dedicated virtual machine.
+See [Overview (operational-requirements)](index.md#operational-requirements).

 **Q:** Is the IP Fabric cloud based or on-premise solution?

 A: IP Fabric is **in most cases deployed as an on-premise solution**.
-It doesn’t require any Internet connectivity to operate or verify the license or run discovery.
+It does not require any Internet connectivity to operate or verify the license or run discovery.
 Alternatively, it can be deployed in the cloud and discover networks via private tunnels.

 **Q:** Do I need to install any additional virtual machines?